Demigod: China

 Among the demigods in Chinese mythology, Erlang Shen and Chen Xiang are most prominent.
 In the Journey to the West, the Jade Emperor's younger sister Yaoji is mentioned to have descended to the mortal realm and given birth to a child named Yang Jian.
 He would eventually grow up to become a deity himself known as Erlang Shen.

 Chen Xiang is nephew of Erlang Shen, birth by his younger sister Huayue Sanniang who married with a mortal scholar.

 Japan

 Abe no Seimei, a famous onmyōji from the Heian period was supposed to be one.
 His father, Abe no Yasuna (安倍 保名), was human.
-Still, his mother Kuzunoha, was a Kitsune, a divine fox, being this the origin of Abe no Seimei's magical prowress.
+Still, his mother Kuzunoha, was a Kitsune, a divine fox, being this the origin of Abe no Seimei's magical prowess.

 Anitism

 In the indigenous religions originating from the Philippines, collectively called Anitism, demigods abound in various ethnic stories.
 Many of these demigods equal major gods and goddesses in power and influence.
 Notable examples include Mayari, the Tagalog moon goddess who governs the world every night, Tala, the Tagalog star goddess, Hanan, the Tagalog morning goddess, Apo Anno, a Kankanaey demigod hero, Oryol, a Bicolano half-snake demi-goddess who brought peace to the land after defeating all beasts in Ibalon, Laon, a Hiligaynon demigod who can talk to animals and defeated the mad dragon at Mount Kanlaon, Ovug, an Ifugao thunder and lightning demigod who has separate animations in both the upper and earth worlds, Takyayen, a Tinguian demigod and son of the star goddess Gagayoma, and the three Suludnon demigod sons of Alunsina, namely Labaw Dongon, Humadapnon, and Dumalapdap.